AlexAxenti/School-Projects/Project1/README.md

  upon discovering unidentical lines, the user will be prompted for which one of the two lines they want to keep, for which they must input '1' or '2'.

-**Note:** When inputting the file paths, do not place quotations around the files, even if there is spaces.
+**Note:** When inputting the file names, do not place quotations around the name, even if there are spaces.
 If there are spaces, the files will still work even without quotes.
 Also, the script will only run through the number of lines contained in the smaller file.
 Excess lines in the other file are then skipped.

 **Reference:** https://www.geeksforgeeks.org/write-bash-script-print-particular-line-file/ Learned how to use sed to print a specific line (by number) from a file.

-Also, https://askubuntu.com/questions/442914/calculating-the-number-of-lines-in-a-file a command that returns the number of lines in a file, including empty lines.
+https://askubuntu.com/questions/442914/calculating-the-number-of-lines-in-a-file a command that returns the number of lines in a file, including empty lines.

 ## Custom Feature Last Backup Date